Foxboron/Blog/content/blog/nix-is-not-reproducible.md

 effort in your Linux distro.
 There is constant work in all major Linux distros that needs help.
 It's a great way to do cross-distro collaborative work and you can learn the eldritch horror that is "build systems".
-I spent 2-3 months tracking down a `gcc` but in `-flto` and I assure you I thought it was fun at least for an hour or two.
+I spent 2-3 months tracking down a `gcc` bug in `-flto` and I assure you I thought it was fun at least for an hour or two.

 Fedora has recently kicked off their efforts again[^fedora].